 Mikhail Prokhorov gained headlines after an infamous 2007 Christmas party in the French Alpine town of Courcheval.
 Prokhorov was detained by French police for four days after allegations that he imported more than 20 Russian prostitutes to party with his friends.
 He was released without charges but the scandal forced Mikhail to sell off his share of Norilsk.
 That transaction netted Mikhail a $7 billion profit plus a large stake in an aluminum conglomerate.
 This turned out to be an extremely lucky turn of events because with in a year the global commodities market collapsed and Norilsk saw it's share price plummet.

-More recently, Prokhorov offered to buy Villa Leopolda, a 20 acre estate on the French Riviera built by Belgian King Leopold II of Belgium, from heiress Lily Safra.
+At one point Prokhorov offered to buy Villa Leopolda, a 20 acre estate on the French Riviera built by Belgian King Leopold II of Belgium, from heiress Lily Safra.
 After putting down a $55 million deposit for the $750 million sale price, he got cold feet and walked away.
 Under French law, that meant he would have to forfeit his entire deposit.
-That's right, he lost his $55 million deposit.
-No worries, there's still plenty of cash to go around.
+So YES he lost the $55 million deposit.

 In May 2010, Mikhail Prokhorov won approval to purchase the New Jersey Nets NBA team.
 He soon renamed the team the Brooklyn Nets and moved the team into a brand new stadium.
 He paid $223 million and agreed to take on $160 million worth of debt to acquire an 80% stake in the team and 45% of the arena.
 At the time of the transaction he shared the team with real estate developer Bruce Ratner.
-Entrepreneur and hip hop artist Jay-Z owns a very small percentage of the team as well.
+Entrepreneur and hip hop artist Jay-Z formerly owned a very small percentage of the team as well.
 In August 2019 Mikhail reached a deal to sell what by then was a nearly 100% stake in both the stadium and team for $3.5 billion.